charlesalinford/wp-docker-auto-update/README.md

 	* Problem: The ID or name supplied for the PHP container in the .env file is wrong/missing.
 	* Solution: Run 'docker ps', copy the ID *or* Name of the PHP container, then depending on the problem, add 'PHP_CONTAINER=[ name/ID of the PHP container ]' to the .env file, or double-check that the name/ID match the ones supplied by Docker.

+* Message: */bin/bash: line 0: cd: ../vhosts/[ domain URL ]/public: No such file or directory*
+	* Problem: The domain supplied in the .env file doesn't match the name of the site directory in the Docker container.
+	* Solution: Log into the PHP container using 'docker exec -t -i [ name/id of the PHP container ] /bin/bash', run '../vhosts' to get to the site directory, then run 'ls' to find the correct directory name.
+Copy this name, then replace the 'DOMAIN' value in your .env file.

 * Message: *Error: Cannot find module '[ module name ]*
 	* Problem: node.js modules are missing.
 	* Solution: Run 'npm install' to download all necessary modules.